Two Premium Materials, One Important Decision

 This is the area where the difference between steel and aluminium is most significant.

-Steel entrance doors can achieve SR3 security ratings under BS EN 1627:2011 — the highest resistance class commercially available for residential doors.
-SR3 testing subjects the door to sustained attack using professional-grade tools including crowbars, drills and angle grinders.
+Steel entrance doors can achieve LPS 1175 SR3 ratings, the LPCB police-preferred specification for sustained forced-entry resistance.
+SR3 testing subjects the door to a five-minute attack using professional-grade tools including crowbars, drills and angle grinders.
 The inherent strength of steel makes it possible to achieve this level of resistance without excessive thickness or weight.
+Every SteelR door ships with BS EN 1627:2011 RC4 as Standard, with LPS 1175 SR3 available as the Enhanced upgrade tier and SR4 as the Commercial-grade upgrade tier.

 Aluminium doors are typically tested to PAS 24 or, at best, SR2 (RC2).
 Aluminium is a softer, less dense metal than steel, which means it deforms more easily under concentrated force.
 Achieving SR3 with aluminium requires significantly thicker profiles and additional reinforcement, which most residential aluminium door manufacturers do not offer.

-For homeowners in high-value properties — whether in [Buckinghamshire](/areas/buckinghamshire) or [Kent](/areas/kent) — the security difference is a primary consideration.
+For homeowners in high-value properties, whether in Buckinghamshire or Kent, the security difference is a primary consideration.

 Thermal Performance: Both Perform Well

 Modern steel and aluminium doors both use thermal break technology to prevent cold bridging through the metal frame.
-The thermal break — typically a polyamide or polyurethane barrier — separates the inner and outer metal skins and provides insulation.
+The thermal break, typically a polyamide or polyurethane barrier, separates the inner and outer metal skins and provides insulation.

 In practice, the thermal performance difference between the two is marginal.
 Both significantly outperform timber and composite doors, and both comfortably meet the requirements of Approved Document L for new dwellings.